tmanderson/Accrete.js/README.md

 ### History of Ac(c)rete

-Accrete.js is a port of the awesome planetary system simulation algorithm, [Accrete](http://www.rand.org/pubs/papers/P4226.html) to JavaScript.
+Accrete.js is an implementation of the awesome planetary system simulation algorithm, [Accrete](http://www.rand.org/pubs/papers/P4226.html) in JavaScript.
 Originally published* and partly programmed (via FORTRAN) by the amazing Stephen H. Dole.
 Almost a decade later Carl Sagan and Richard Isaacson refined Dole's model -- which shortly thereafter was also implemented in FORTRAN, and again elaborately and academically published by Martin Fogg.

 The late 80's came and Matt Burdick brought this priceless program to the masses (via Turbo Pascal and C).
 Since then, many versions of *Accrete* have popped up around the internet, adding varying degrees of planetary specifics the most notable (and ingenious) being [Jim Burrow's](http://www.eldacur.com/~brons/) implementation [StarGen](http://www.eldacur.com/~brons/NerdCorner/StarGen/StarGen.html).
-[Ian Burrell's](http://znark.com/) [Java port](http://znark.com/create/accrete.html) is another great up-to-date example (and a huge help in Accrete.js).
+[Ian Burrell's](http://znark.com/) [Java port](http://znark.com/create/accrete.html) is another great up-to-date example (and was of great help on Accrete's original implementation).

 ### THANK YOU
 Nothing here could have ever (ever, ever, ever) been done without the following amazing, generous, and brilliant people: